sdhaduk/LLM-From-Scratch/README.md

 This is the link to the repository that contains the pipeline.
 This pipeline was created by taking the code we implemented from the book and modularizing it, then building upon it.

 ### Data Preprocessing
-* Chose the Project Gutenberg corpora as the pretraining dataset
+* Dataset: Project Gutenberg (public domain books)
-* Cleaned the dataset by removing roman numeral tags, illustration captions, tables, ASCII dividers, decorative lines, and all-caps titles
+* Removed artifacts like roman numeral headers, illustrations, decorative lines, and all-caps titles
-* Filtered the dataset by removing non english books, picture books, books with low text count
+* Filtered out non-English books, picture books, and low-text-count documents
-* Tokenized the raw text books with BPE, turned them into tensors, then saved these tensors as files to be used for pretraining
+* Tokenized all books using Byte-Pair Encoding (BPE) via tiktoken
+* Converted tokenized sequences to PyTorch tensors, saved in .pt format
+* Merged multiple documents using the <|endoftext|> token to separate semantic boundaries
-* Combined cleaned documents, seperating them by <|endoftext|> to preserve semantic boundaries, into .pt files of customizable size
+* Batched and saved documents into files of configurable size (e.g., 500MB each)

 ### Model Train Loop
-* Added warmup, cosine decay, and gradient clipping to stabalize training
-* Mixed precision training by using torch.amp for autocast and GradScaler to reduce memory and improve speed of training on an RTX GPU
+* Linear warmup (first 10% of steps) to avoid training instability
+* Cosine learning rate decay for gradual schedule
+* Gradient clipping (max norm = 1.0) to prevent exploding gradients
+* Integrated ```torch.amp.autocast``` and ```torch.amp.GradScaler``` for faster training and lower memory use.
-* Added ability to interrupt model training and resume from where training left off
+* Added functionality to interrupt and resume training at the file and batch level
-* Uses GaLoreAdamW for memory-efficient training with low-rank gradient projections
+* Uses GaLoreAdamW optimzer for memory-efficient training

 ### Pretrained Model Evaluation
 Our model, GPT2-small, was trained using this pipeline on about 5 GB of text data, which took roughly 100 hours on an RTX 4060 Ti 16GB.